shravanxd/library_fda_api_test/README.md

 ### 4.2. fast_batch_search.py

-This script takes a list of terms (defined in the `words` list within the script) and queries both FAST and LCSH APIs for each term, retrieving the top matches.
+This script generates a **Complete Assessment Spreadsheet** for a list of terms.
+It queries both the Library of Congress (LCSH) and FAST APIs and pivots the results into a single row per term.

+**Key Features:**
+*   **Side-by-Side Comparison**: FAST and LCSH matches are aligned in a single row.
+*   **LCSH Focus**: Prioritizes LCSH data, including Authoritative Labels and URIs for verification.
+*   **Wide Format**: Optimized for supervisor assessment in spreadsheet software.

 **How to Run:**
 ```bash